knime/knime-sdk-setup/README.md

 This section describes how to add KNIME Extensions to your development setup by importing KNIME Analytics Platform source code projects into your Eclipse workspace.
 This is necessary if you plan to modify KNIME Analytics Platform source code.
 If that is not the case and you want to add extensions, see the ``Adding Extensions to the Target Definition`` section.

 All publicly available KNIME Analytics Platform source code can be found on the [KNIME GitHub page](https://github.com/knime).
 To import, simply clone the repository you want (e.g. [https://github.com/knime/knime-core](https://github.com/knime/knime-core) then go to ``File → Import → General → Existing Projects into Workspace``.
 From the dialog that opens, select the folder of the Git repository you just cloned.
-This displays a list of all projects that can be imported, in the middle of the dialog., Now select the projects you want to import (if in doubt choose __Select All__) and then click __Finish__.
+Make sure to select ``options → Search for nested projects``.
+This displays a list of all projects that can be imported, in the middle of the dialog.
+Now select the projects you want to import (if in doubt choose __Select All__) and then click __Finish__.
 The projects will now appear in the Package Explorer of Eclipse.

 IMPORTANT: All of the plug-ins available in your workspace take precedence over the plug-ins in the target platform.
 E.g. if you imported ``knime-core`` into your workspace and also added ``knime-core`` to the target platform definition, the version from the target platform is ignored.
 This is especially important to keep in mind if the source code of the plug-in in your workspace differs from the source code obtained via the target platform definition (i.e. the versions differ).